 On the main project page, click Publications on the left menu.
 From the project publication page, you can choose to version existing content, or post new content.
 Generally, you will click the green "Start a new resource" button on the right.

 You will then be asked what you would like to post.
 In most cases, you should select "QUBES Resource" unless you are specifically publishing other partner resource types.

 Shareable content types include files, links, other QUBES resources, and databases.
 Files can be uploaded to the project Master Repository prior to or during the posting process.
 To upload during the process, click "Add a File" and note the Quick Upload section at the bottom of the window that appears.
 You will choose where to upload the file to in your project directory.
 You can have multiple content types in one resource.
 When you have added your content, move on to the Description page.

 The Description page is focused on adding important metadata to help describe your resource to others.
 Add a short title and abstract to describe your resource.
-In these fields you should indicate if your materials are modified versions of existing resources.
 The description should be a fuller explanation of what the resource is, how it was used and, any other relevant information that will be helpful to others considering using your resource.
 If you would like to make any acknowledgements, include them as the last piece of your description.